Does a Spark Plug Use AC or DC? And What Voltage Is Used

 Let me try a short and confusing one.

-So, in short, the low voltage current supply from the battery is transformed into a high voltage pulse in the ignition coil (induction coil).
 This high voltage pulse is passed from the coil to the distributor which then passes on to the spark plugs.

 What Voltage Does a Spark Plug Need?